Wichosu/Wichosu/README.md

 # Hi there 👋

 I'm Luis Eduardo Calderón Miranda also known as **_Wicho_**.
-I'm a web developer who specializes on the Frontend with React.
+I'm a web developer.
+Tech I work with: Laravel, React.js, Next.js